onsi/ginkgo/docs/index.md

 Note that the `NodeTimeout` decorators go on the individual entries.

-If you also want to specify a [custom entry description generator](#generating-entry-descriptions) you can pass in a function that takes the non-`SpecContext` parameters and returns `string`:
+If you also want to specify a [custom entry description generator](#generating-entry-descriptions), you can pass in a function that takes the non-`SpecContext` parameters and returns `string`:

 ```go